Greater-London-Authority/webhook-deployer/README.md

 # Webook deployer

 `webhook-deployer` is a tool that listens for a `workflow_run.completed` webhook triggered by GitHub Actions, downloads the associated build artifcat `.zip` file, and extracts its contents to a specified directory.
+Notifications of successfuly deploys can be sent to a [ntfy.sh](https://ntfy.sh/) topic.

 ## Motivating problem